 During 2006, pursuant to a convertible note payable, a warrant was issued that would only be exercisable if the note holder converted their note along with any unpaid accrued interest.
-The exercise price if this warrant came into effect would be \$0.35 per share and the warrant would have to be exercised by September 30, 2009.
-Excluding accrued interest, the conversion of the principal of the note and exercise of the resulting warrant would result in the issuance of up to 1,071,225 shares.
+The exercise price if this warrant came into effect would be \$0.35 per share and the warrant would have to be exercised within three years of the conversion date.
+Excluding accrued interest, the conversion of the principal of the note and exercise of the resulting warrant would result in the issuance of up to 1,071,444 shares.
 This warrant is not included in the totals above.